portworx/px-docs/_includes/docker-prereqs.md

 **Firewall**

-Ensure ports 9001-9015 are open between the Kubernetes nodes that will run Portworx.
+Ensure ports 9001-9015 are open between the nodes that will run Portworx.

 **NTP**